“Nobody Died At Sandy Hook”

 “Parents of three children killed in the Dec.
 14 Sandy Hook Elementary School massacre testify through the day and into the night on proposed tougher gun laws.” pg.
 295

-And how do you explain Mark Mattioli, the father of victim James Mattioli, who has publicly spoken out on a number of occasions against tougher gun laws?
-Mattioli has even appeared on Fox News, telling Megyn Kelly “There are tens of millions of these out there and criminals aren’t going to hand them back.
+And let’s not forget Mark Mattioli, father of victim James Mattioli, who has publicly opposed stricter gun control on multiple occasions.
+He even appeared on Fox News, telling Megyn Kelly, “There are tens of millions of these out there and criminals aren’t going to hand them back.
 So why should I be hampered in protecting myself when someone can come to my home and outgun me?”
+How does that fit into the grand disarmament scheme?

 “According to the article, the officers proceeded “from room to room, urgently hunting for the killer before he could do more harm.”
 This partially contradicts theofficial [sic] story that Lanza fatally shot himself in the head in teacher Victoria Soto’s classroom ‘when authorities were closing in'” pg.
 296